Weed control after final harvest in asparagus

-Asparagus growers have several choices of herbicides for controlling emerged weeds.
-The synthetic auxin herbicides 2,4-D (Formula 40) and dicamba (Clarity) are effective against many broadleaf annuals and perennials.
+Asparagus growers have several choices of herbicides for control of emerged weeds.
+The synthetic auxin herbicides 2,4-D (Formula 40, Embed Extra) and dicamba (Clarity) are effective against many broadleaf annuals and perennials.
 They also can injure asparagus plants if there is too much contact with spears or fern.
 They should be applied within one day of the final harvest in a field.
 Clopyralid (Spur) and quinclorac (Quinstar) also are synthetic auxins and may be applied after harvest.
 Clopyralid is effective against the weeds in the Asteraceae, Fabaceae, Solanaceae, Polygonaceae and Plantaginaceae families.
 Quinclorac is effective against field and hedge bindweed, Canada thistle, sowthistle, Russian thistle, ragweeds and several annual grasses (large crabgrass, barnyardgrass and foxtail).

 If some asparagus has already gone to fern in some fields and there is serious weed presence, it may be effective to mow the field at 6-8 inches above the soil to leave sufficient weed biomass to receive the postemergence herbicides and also remove most of the asparagus fern to avoid crop injury.
 The stalks left in the field normally do not take in sufficient herbicide to cause permanent crop injury.